-

 What is economics?

-Economics is the study of how societies organize themselves to produce goods and services and distribute those services among its members.
+Economics is the study of how societies organize themselves to produce goods and services and distribute those services among their members.
 It helps us understand how businesses decide what to produce and how much to charge.
 Economists also explore bigger questions, like why some countries are rich and others poor, and how government policies can affect the economy.
 They use concepts, models, and data to analyze efficiency of resource use, fairness of economic outcomes, and development of global and national economies.

 Why study economics at UNH?